 Please use this UMBC Photographic, Video, and Audio Consent and Release Form as needed.
 If you are uncertain if a form is necessary in a particular situation, it is best to err on the side of caution and complete the form.

-You should store any of your department’s signed forms in Box, either in a folder designated solely for this purpose or ideally in the same folder as the image, audio, or video files connected with the releases.
+You should store any of your department’s signed (scanned or digital) forms in Box, either in a folder designated solely for this purpose or ideally in the same folder as the image, audio, or video files connected with the releases.
 For printed and scanned forms, we recommend using the consistent file naming convention “Year-Month-Date-Firstname-lastname-photoshoot” so you can retrieve signed forms if necessary in the future (example: “2021-02-01-Sarah-Smith-orientation“).